-Niacin: Niacin is well known to cause skin flushing and itching and GI upset [148].
-Additionally, niacin reduces insulin sensitivity (i.e., causes insulin resistance), which can worsen glycemic control [148].
-Studies have shown that niacin is usually well tolerated in diabetic subjects who are in good glycemic control [149, 150].
+Niacin is well known to cause skin flushing and itching and GI upset [126].
+Additionally, niacin reduces insulin sensitivity (i.e., causes insulin resistance), which can worsen glycemic control [126].
+Studies have shown that niacin is usually well tolerated in diabetic subjects who are in good glycemic control [127, 128].
 In patients with poor glycemic control, niacin is more likely to adversely impact glucose levels.
-In the HPS2-Thrive trial, niacin therapy significantly worsened glycemic control in patients with diabetes and induced new onset diabetes in 1.3% of subjects that were non-diabetic [121].
+In the HPS2-Thrive trial, niacin therapy significantly worsened glycemic control in patients with diabetes and induced new onset diabetes in 1.3% of subjects that were non-diabetic [79].
 High doses of niacin are more likely to adversely affect glycemic control.
-Niacin can also increase serum uric acid levels and induce gout, an abnormality that is already common in obese patients with type 2 diabetes [148].
-Additionally recent trials have reported an increased incidence of infection and bleeding with niacin therapy [148].
+Niacin can also increase serum uric acid levels and induce gout, both of which are already common in obese patients with type 2 diabetes [126].
+Additionally recent trials have reported an increased incidence of infection and bleeding with niacin therapy [126].
 However, niacin is the most effective drug in increasing HDL cholesterol levels, which are frequently low in patients with diabetes.